The Beach (film): Soundtrack

-The soundtrack for the film, co-produced by Pete Tong, features the international hits "Pure Shores" by All Saints and "Porcelain" by Moby, as well as tracks by New Order, Blur, Underworld, Orbital, Faithless, Dario G, Sugar Ray, and others.
+The soundtrack for the film, co-produced by Pete Tong, features the international hits "Pure Shores" by All Saints and "Porcelain" by Moby, as well as tracks by New Order, Blur, Underworld, Orbital, Faithless, Dario G, Sugar Ray and others.
 Leftfield's contribution to the soundtrack, "Snakeblood", was found to have sampled Orchestral Manoeuvres in the Dark's "Almost" without permission, leading to a lawsuit; band member Neil Barnes said he forgot to remove the sample from the finished track.
 The songs "Synasthasia" by Junkie XL, "Out of Control" by The Chemical Brothers, "Fiesta Conga" by Movin' Melodies, "Redemption Song" by Bob Marley, "Neon Reprise" by Lunatic Calm and "Smoke Two Joints" by Chris Kay and Michael Kay were also included in the movie but omitted from the soundtrack.
-The teaser trailer for the film featured "Touched" by VAST.
+The teaser trailer for the film featured "Touched" by VAST, also omitted from the soundtrack.

-The film score was composed by Angelo Badalamenti, and a separate album containing selections of his score was released as well.
+The film score was composed by Angelo Badalamenti, and a separate album containing selections of his score was released.

-During the movie's filming, Liam Howlett from The Prodigy asked the writer Alex Garland if he could write the track for the movie with Robert Del Naja.
-The result ended with a song called No Souvenirs which later went away from the movie and went towards the album Always Outnumbered Never Outgunned until the track was binned around 2003.
+During the movie's filming, Liam Howlett from the Prodigy asked writer Alex Garland if he could write the track for the movie with Robert Del Naja.
+The result was a song called "No Souvenirs", which was not used for the film and went toward the album Always Outnumbered Never Outgunned until the track was discarded around 2003.